tjvantoll/www.tjvantoll.com/_posts/2017-06-02-technical-writing-tips.md

 Writing good technical content can be hard, but it also can be extraordinarily beneficial to your career and personal development.
 I have the job I do today because of this blog I started five years ago, and I know many others with similar stories.

 The most important advice I have for new technical writers is to just start writing without worrying about the consequences.
-Don’t worry about grammar, or formatting, or where to blog, or anything like that—just start writing.
+Don’t worry about grammar, or formatting, or where to blog, or what others are going to think—just start writing.
 Over time you can start to refine the content you write, improve your grammar, and find your own style, but if you never get started none of that will matter.

 > **NOTE**: This article was inspired by an [article on the same topic by Brian Rinaldi](http://www.remotesynthesis.com/blog/writing-for-tech-audience).
 It’s a good follow-up read if you found this interesting.